 By 1910 she had a studio in Bath Street and had held her first one-woman show in Glasgow, at Warneuke’s Gallery, having previously submitted works to exhibitions at the Royal Academy, the Glasgow Institute and in Paris.
 In 1914 Norah became a member of the Royal Scottish Society of Painters in Watercolour.

 The First World War years, 1914-18 inspired some of her most powerful paintings, many of which were acquired by public collections.

-While working as a volunteer nurse at the Royaumont hospital she used her limited spare time to draw soldiers and staff and the lofty vaulted cloisters of the Abbaye.
+While working as a Voluntary Aid Detachment nurse at the Royaumont hospital she used her limited spare time to draw soldiers and staff and the lofty vaulted cloisters of the Abbaye.
 These later resulted in the masterful group portrait now on show.